learn-co-students/swift-HelloToTheUniverse-lab-swift-intro-000/Detail.md

 ![backhere](https://s3.amazonaws.com/learn-verified/HelloUniverseBackHome.png)

 * Towards the left-middle of the page, you should see a gray button labeled "New pull request".
 Click that button.
-You should be brought to a screen that looks like this:
+You should be brought to a screen that looks like this: (NOTE: This screenshot is slightly outdated in that it doesn't include my print statement stating that I'm Buzz and that I can fly!, on your screen it should show the print statement that you added, whatever that might be).

 ![buttonTap](http://i.imgur.com/rs9tSOz.png?1)